vlhobbs/100AlgorithmsChallenge/firstDuplicate/README.md

 - **[output] integer**
 The element in a that occurs in the array more than once and has the minimal index for its second occurrence.
 If there are no such elements, return -1.

-***Solution notes***
+***Notes***

+Solved: *Yes*

-I am not entirely sure that the answer in this would work on codefights, because the final test has a thousand items in the array and that kept timing out.
+I am not entirely sure that the answer in the video for this would work on codefights, because the final test has a thousand items in the array and that kept timing out.
 I used an adaptation of my Java answer from that question.

 - If array is one or zero items, return -1 (no possible duplicates)